Richard Mille

 Richard Mille is a Swiss luxury watch company founded in 2001 by Dominique Guenat and Richard Mille, based in Les Breuleux, Switzerland.
-The brand specialises in very high-priced clockwork watches.
+The brand specialises in high-priced clockwork watches, which have been criticised by some as "ridiculous" and "unnecessarily extravagant".

 Company history

 After studying marketing in Besançon, Richard Mille (born 13 February 1951, Draguignan, France) started work at Finhor, a local watchmaking company in 1974.
 The company was bought by Matra in 1981, and Mille rose to manage Matra's watchmaking business, which then included the brands Yema and Cupillard Rième.
 Matra's watchmaking activities were sold to Seiko; Mille left in 1992 to start a watchmaking business for jewellery firm Mauboussin.

 Development

 Following a disagreement about commercial strategy at Mauboussin, where he was a shareholder, Richard Mille left his position as general manager to launch a range of watches.
-In late 1998, Mille presented his plans to his friend Dominique Guenat, owner of Montres Valgine (Guenat SA - Montres Valgine), whom he met in 1988 while working in Besançon for Compagnie Générale Horlogère (CGH) and with whom he worked on watches for Mauboussin.
+In late 1998, Mille presented his plans to his friend Dominique Guenat, owner of watchmaker Montres Valgine, whom he met in 1988 while working in Besançon for Compagnie Générale Horlogère and with whom he worked at Mauboussin.

-In early 1999, Richard Mille and Dominique Guenat drew up their plans and the basis for the Richard Mille brand in partnership with Guenat S.A.
-Montres Valgine and APR&P (Audemars Piguet, Renaud et Papi).
-Over the next two years, they defined their brand concept, then began designing watches.
-They then founded Horométrie SA – their operating company for the new Richard Mille brand – as equal partners, registered on 23 October 2001 in the Swiss registry of commerce (wholesale of watch and jewellery items), and created the Richard Mille watchmaking brand in collaboration with Swiss watchmaking manufacturer Audemars Piguet, which became a Richard Mille shareholder in 2007.

-After three years of research and prototypes, they exhibited their first watch, the manually-wound RM 001 Tourbillon, at the 2001 watch and jewellery exhibition Baselworld in Basel, Switzerland.
-The case showed the mechanism.
-The watch had a tourbillon calibre, a power-reserve indicator, and a torque indicator.
+In early 1999, Richard Mille and Dominique Guenat drew up their plans for the Richard Mille brand in partnership with Montres Valgine and Swiss watchmaker Audemars Piguet.
+Over the next two years, they defined their brand concept and began designing watches.
+They then founded Horométrie, their operating company for the new Richard Mille brand as equal partners, which was registered in Switzerland by October 2001, and created the Richard Mille watchmaking brand in collaboration with Audemars Piguet, which then owned a stake in Richard Mille brand in 2007.
+After three years of research and prototypes, they exhibited their first watch, a manually-wound RM 001 Tourbillon, at the 2001 watch and jewellery exhibition Baselworld in Basel, Switzerland.
+The watch, which featured an exhibition caseback and visible parts, had a tourbillon calibre, a power-reserve indicator, and a torque indicator.

 Richard Mille joined the Fondation de la Haute Horlogerie in 2007.

 In April 2013, Richard Mille and Dominique Guenat acquired a 90% stake in Prototypes Artisanals SA, founded by Marco Poluzzi; former director Alain Varrin retained a 10% share.
 The company became ProArt and moved to a purpose-built 3,000 m² building in Les Breuleux.
 Following the sale of case supplier Donzé-Baume to Swiss luxury group Richemont in 2007, the Richard Mille company started machining its cases and some components, with ProArt as a subcontractor.

-In 2013 Richard Mille turned down a proposal by the French group Kering to acquire 51% of the shares.
+In 2013, Richard Mille turned down a proposal by the French group Kering to acquire a 51% stake.

-In 2018 Richard Mille withdrew from the Salon international de la haute horlogerie (SIHH) in Geneva.
+In 2018, Richard Mille withdrew from the Salon international de la haute horlogerie in Geneva.

 In October 2018, Richard Mille opened its sixth and largest United States store in New York.

-In late 2018 the RM 71-01 Automatic Tourbillon Talisman was launched, described as being made by a woman (women's collection director Cécile Guenat) for women.
+In late 2018 the RM 71-01 Automatic Tourbillon Talisman was launched, designed by women's collection director Cécile Guenat.
+It was described as being made by a woman for women.